NixOS/rfcs/rfcs/0042-config-option.md

 }
 ```

-This approach solves all* of the above mentioned problems.
+This approach solves all of the above mentioned problems for the settings we don't refer to in the module, the defaults we specify however are unavoidably still tied to upstream.
 In addition we have the following properties that work with this approach out of the box:
-- Ability to easily query arbitrary configuration values with `nix-instantiate --eval '<nixpkgs/nixos>' -A config.services.foo.config`
+- Ability to easily query arbitrary configuration values with `nix-instantiate --eval '<nixpkgs/nixos>' -A config.services.foo.config` (TODO: does `nixos-option services.foo.config` work too?)
-- The configuration file is well formatted with the right amount of indentation everywhere
+- The configuration file can be well formatted with the right amount of indentation everywhere
-- Usually hardcoded defaults can now be replaced by simple assignment of the `config` option, which also allows people to override those values.
+- Usually hardcoded defaults can now be replaced by simple assignment of the `config` option, which in addition allows people to override those values.
 See the [Defaults](#defaults) section for more details.

-*: The only problem it doesn't solve is the coupling to upstream defaults for required defaults, see the [Defaults](#defaults) section.

 ## Defaults